anaisneron/skills/process-mapper.md

 - Is it a draft (human reviews before sending) or automatic?

 **Filtres & Logique:**
-- What conditions must be met? (e.g., "only mensuel récurrent clients")
+- What conditions must be met? (e.g., "only recurring clients")
 - What gets excluded? (e.g., "exclude upsell deals")
-- Exact thresholds (e.g., "2+ unpaid invoices AND 12+ days overdue")
+- Exact thresholds (e.g., "3+ unpaid invoices")

 **Exceptions & Edge Cases:**
 - What did the client mention as "special cases"?